 1. GOVERNMENT CHARTER

-The school must then be accredited by an accrediting body.
-For American medical schools it is the Liaison Committee on Medical Education (LCME), which only accredits schools in the United States and Canada.
-Foreign medical schools use other accrediting bodies, such as those of their own government or a multinational accrediting agency like the ACCM.
+The school must then be accredited by an accrediting agency to determine if the school meets the educational quality and administrative standards of the accrediting agency.
+For American medical schools, it is the Liaison Committee on Medical Education (LCME), which only accredits schools in the United States and Canada.
+Foreign medical schools use other accrediting agencies, such as those of their own government or a multinational accrediting agency like the ACCM or CAAM-HP.

 4. NCFMEA

-Not all international accrediting bodies accredit schools in the same way.
-For this reason, the US has a National Committee on Foreign Medical Education and Accreditation (NCFMEA) that reviews the accrediting bodies that accredit foreign schools to determine whether or not they have standards comparable to the LCME used in the US and Canada.
+Not all international accrediting agencies accredit schools in the same way.
+For this reason, the US has a National Committee on Foreign Medical Education and Accreditation (NCFMEA) that reviews the accrediting agencies that accredit foreign schools to determine whether or not they have standards comparable to the LCME used in the US and Canada.

 The NCFMEA does not determine whether or not graduates can practice in certain states.
 The main purpose of the NCFMEA for reviewing accreditation standards is to determine whether or not American students attending a particular international school can participate in the US federal financial aid program.
 Being recognized by the NCFMEA is only one of several strict criteria for being approved for the US federal financial aid program, which I will describe towards the end of this article.